 Getting a Semicolon Tattoo for Anxiety

 Tattoos for mental health come in several designs.
 You can even combine one symbolic image with the punctuation mark.
-For example, the semicolon butterfly tattoo is popular for people who want to convey a kind of resurrection.
+For example, the semicolon butterfly tattoo is popular for people who want to convey a resurrection.
 Yes, that person went through some tough shit.
-But they’ve come back out of a dark tunnel and managed a transformation.
+But they’ve returned from a dark tunnel and managed a transformation.

 The inclusion of a semicolon doesn’t alter the butterfly tattoo’s meaning much; a butterfly tattoo symbolizes a metamorphosis, that a person has developed into something they desire and leaving behind their old ways.

-If a butterfly isn’t your thing but you want to get more than a graphic semicolon, other images could work with your mental health tattoo.
+If a butterfly isn’t your thing but wants more than a graphic semicolon, other images could work with your mental health tattoo.

 Some people brighten it up with artistic tattoos.